cfoust/byt/README.md

       bindings.
 - [ ] Build the basic terminal renderer.
 In the future, we could render to a standalone window of some sort.
+- [ ] As the user works with byt, optionally collect usage information that can suggest more efficient keybindings.